 From Hermanus we drive the alluring Clarens Drive and visit the African Penguins at Stony Point on our way to The Mother City.Cape Town (also known as The Mother City and Cape of Good Hope) was established in 1652 as the first permanent European settlement in South Africa.
 Not only is it the most popular international tourist destinations in South Africa but Africa as a whole.
 The New York Times has named Cape Town as the number one place to visit and once you see the city with Table Mountain as backdrop, you’ll quickly understand why people are drawn here.
 We will spend 2 days in Cape Town but seeing that it’s our final destination you can easily book your outbound flight to spend a few more days.
 There’s so much to see in this area from Cape Point Nature Reserve to the Winelands in the Constantia area, from the South African Naval Base in Simon’s Town to the spectacular view of the harbour and Table Bay from the top of Table Mountain.

 Click on a destination on the itinerary above to view more information

 Please select your start date on the calendar when booking your tour.
 We require a 35% deposit on confirmation of booking, we’ll be in touch for the total amount.
 The remaining balance is due 14 days before your tour date.

-Take note that you can arrange this tour for dates that are suitable to your schedule and not only for the preset dates.
-We do however need a minimum of 4 travelers and advance notification if you want to book this tour for specific dates.
+You can arrange this tour for dates that suit your schedule.
+We do however need a minimum of 4 travelers and advance notification to book your exclusive tour for specific dates.
 Contact us to make your booking.

 Upcoming trip dates: